17 Best Text Editors for Blogging [Simple & Easy-to-Use Solutions]

 Then, to save your work, click on the lotus flow icon in the top left to reveal a panel of options.

-Writing gets saved in your browser, but you can also download your work in .txt, .htm, and .docx format, or save to a connected Google Drive account.
+Writing gets saved in your browser, but you can also download your work in .txt, .htm, and .docx format, or save it to a connected Google Drive account.

 Calmly Writer is also available to download on Windows, Mac, Linux, and Chromebook devices, which gives you more control of your saved files and the ability to open multiple documents in tabs.Get Calmly Writer Here